-For just 3 EUR a little cable car takes you down to what looks like a tiny village by the sea.
+For just a few euros a little cable car takes you down to what looks like a tiny village by the sea.
 In fact, it’s not really a village and nobody lives here full time.
 Some local farmers have a tiny piece of land here and come down to work on their land once in a while.
-Up to a few years ago only accessible by boat, it feels like one the most remote places in the world.
+Up to a few years ago only accessible by boat, it feels like one of the most remote places in the world.

 One of the fun parts of taking this cable car is that you have to operate it yourself when you decide to go up.
 It’s not more than a push on the button, but it’s a small detail that makes the place even more special I suppose.
 The kids loved it!